 Even though there were some inventive ‘kill’ scenes, they are not played to maximum effect, and the robotic Splits lacked any personality — except Snorky, who is portrayed as an outsider on the spectrum, just like his No.1 fan, Harley.
 The only scene where the film does rises to the occasion is when the Splits give the show’s obstacle course a Grand Guignol makeover and force their captive audience (all kids screaming their heads off) to watch scenes of burnings and dismemberment.
 Was it inspired by Vincent Price’s murderous theatrical satire, Theatre of Blood?
 Probably not!
 But it should have taken note.
 Great free tee-shirt though.

 Rose (Laura Vandervoort) wants to make in the world of fashion, but a terrible accident leaves her scarred beyond recognition.
 Undergoing radical regenerative stem cell treatment at a celeb fave research facility run by Dr William Burroughs, the former wallflower’s surgery is a total success and starts to realise her ambitions.
 But everything in life comes at a price and she unwittingly sets off a bloody spiral of contagion…

 ‘We are creators and editors of our own reality’

-The production design borrows the fashion aesthetic of Jean-Paul Gaultier and Alexander McQueen, which really suits and there’s loads of twists and turns that are really unexpected.
-So looking forward to 101 Film’s Blu-ray release in October, so I can experience it all over again (and do a much more in-depth review).
+The production design borrows from the fashion aesthetic of Jean-Paul Gaultier and Alexander McQueen, which really suits and there are loads of twists and turns that are really unexpected.